 - A. Pre-Motion Submissions.
 Written pre-motion submissions are not required for any motion.
 Before filing a Motion to Strike, the moving party must coordinate a teleconference with Chambers to discuss the proposed motion. - B. Memoranda of Law.
-Unless otherwise provided by statute or rule, memoranda of law in support of and in opposition to motions are limited to 25 pages and reply memoranda are limited to 10 pages.
-Memoranda of 10 pages or more must contain a table of contents and a table of authorities, which do not count toward the page limit.
-All memoranda must be formatted with one-inch margins and double-spaced - using Microsoft Word's standard double-spacing setting and not the "At Least," "Exactly," or "Multiple" settings - and all text must be in Times New Roman, 12-point font.
-Footnotes may be in smaller font, but in no case smaller than 10-point font.
-These limits will be enforced strictly, and any requests for page enlargements must be filed in advance of the motion.

-- C. Courtesy Copies.
+- i.
+Page and Word-Count Limits.
+If filed by an attorney or prepared with a computer, unless otherwise provided by statute or rule, memoranda of law in support of and in opposition to motions are limited to 8,750 words and reply memoranda are limited to 3,500 words.
+If filed by a party who is not represented by an attorney and handwritten or prepared with a typewriter, in support of and in response to a motion must not exceed 25 pages, and reply briefs must not exceed 10 pages.
+These limits will be enforced strictly, and any requests for page or word-count enlargements must be filed in advance of the motion.
+If a memorandum is filed by an attorney or prepared with a computer, it must include a certificate by the attorney, or party who is not represented by an attorney, that the document complies with the word-count limitations.
+The person preparing the certificate may rely on the word count of the word-processing program used to prepare the document.
+The certificate must state the number of words in the document.
+The text in the certificate does not count toward the wordcount limitation. - ii.
+Formatting Requirements.
+Memoranda of 10 pages or more must contain a table of contents and a table of authorities, which do not count toward the word limit.
+All memoranda must be formatted with one-inch margins and double-spaced and all text must be in Times New Roman, 12point font.
+Footnotes may be in smaller font, but in no case smaller than 10-point font. - C. Courtesy Copies.
 Not later than two (2) business days after the reply has been served, the movant must mail or hand-deliver to the Court one courtesy copy of all papers relevant to the motion, including those opposing the motion, in a tabbed three-ring binder.
 Exhibits (if any) must also be organized in a tabbed three-ring binder.
-The courtesy copy must contain the unredacted copies of the papers and exhibits.
 Unless doing so would be unduly burdensome, the movant must also email Chambers (CaproniNYSDChambers@nysd.uscourts.gov) a link to a password-protected file-sharing site (e.g., Sharefile) that contains text-searchable copies of any hearing or deposition transcripts, as well as any other item on which the parties rely that cannot be submitted as a single file on ECF (e.g., videos or very long documents).
 The same rules apply to appellants seeking review of a bankruptcy court decision. - D. Oral Argument on Motions.
 Parties may request oral argument by letter or directly on the cover of the briefs when they file their moving, opposing, or reply papers.
 The Court will determine whether argument will be heard and may order oral argument sua sponte.
 As stated above in Rule 3(D)(iii), the Court encourages the participation of junior attorneys in oral arguments, particularly when a junior attorney played a substantial role in drafting a submission.
 To encourage such participation, the Court will, upon request, allow more than one attorney to argue a motion on behalf of a party.